Abu-Sesay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays a confused smiley "(Ôo)'
+script that deletes regular files with the extension .js